ILA Professional Staff

 Massene is a griot ( or storyteller), and also writes stories and poetry.
 He has been teaching Philosophy for Children for 10 years and has developed a philosophy curriculum for children with the help of Joshua Fost, a Professor of Philosophy at PSU.

-Patricia Raclot, Pedagogical Director, Teacher and Summer Camp/Afterschool Coordinator
+Patricia Raclot, Pedagogical Director, Managing Administrator, Event and Outreach Coordinator

 Cary Page, English Teacher and Maternelle Assistant